-All employees will comply with the PID Act.
-Where employees are considering a disclosure of public interest information under the PID Act, they should also consider if they have obligations under the Directions and Guidelines issued by the Independent Commissioner Against Corruption.
+All LSA personnel will comply with the PID Act.
+Where LSA personnel are considering a disclosure of public interest information under the PID Act, they should also consider if they have obligations under the Directions and Guidelines issued by the Independent Commissioner Against Corruption.